mlnck/MERNSkeleton/Tutorial.md

 ```

 Now that the database has the initial information.
 And if your server is still running you will notice tht an error is thrown.
 That is because the plane's schema file has not been created yet.
-Now, we could add the schema by itself through the CLI using `$ mlnck-mern create-schema plane`, but first things first.
+Now, we could add the schema by itself through the CLI using (_***DO NOT***_ run this) `$ mlnck-mern create-schema plane`, but all schema files will automatically be added in the following steps (starting to see the functionality of the CLI?).

 One of the benefits of using the CLI is that by answering just a few questions a customized component will be created, and all associated files and paths will be incorporated into the app.